arangodb/docs/3.6/programs-arangod-cluster.md

 Change default replication factor for system collections.
 Default at `2`.

-The option only affects coordinators.
-It does not have any affect on single servers, agents or database servers.
+The option only affects Coordinators.
+It does not have any affect on single servers, Agents or DB-Servers.

 **Minimum replication factor**

 `--cluster.min-replication-factor <integer>`

+<small>Introduced in: v3.5.1</small>

 Minimum replication factor that needs to be used when creating new collections.
 The default value is `1`.
 When changing the value of this setting and restarting servers, no changes will be applied to existing collections that would violate the new setting.

-The option only affects coordinators.
-It does not have any affect on single servers, agents or database servers.
+The option only affects Coordinators.
+It does not have any affect on single servers, Agents or DB-Servers.

+**Maximum replication factor**

 <small>Introduced in: v3.5.1</small>

-**Maximum replication factor**

 `--cluster.max-replication-factor <integer>`